ameenabbasii/PaperFetch/README.md

 ⸻

 1. **Features**
-	•	Downloads past papers and marking schemes for CAIE exams \n
+	•	Downloads past papers and marking schemes for CAIE exams \
-	•	Merges question papers and marking schemes into a single PDF \n
+	•	Merges question papers and marking schemes into a single PDF \
-	•	Allows users to choose directories for saving files \n
+	•	Allows users to choose directories for saving files \
-	•	Handles network errors and missing files gracefully \n
+	•	Handles network errors and missing files gracefully \
 	•	Converts into an executable.exe for easy use

 2. **Installation**